 There is another thing to remember: people get the greatest experience and the most impressions, when they not just watch TV shows, but when they overcome difficulties.
 People who dive in the ocean or climb Mount Elbrus never forget their experience, just like students who for the first time in their lives win marathons or get excellent feedback on their projects from employers.
 They can get great experience from camping trips, design workshops, seeing natural and cultural artefacts, dance competitions, going into wilderness, and so on.
 Therefore, we can argue with Richard Florida on his statement that creativity “lives” only in the entertainment part of the infrastructure that provides with experience, being historical and authentic.
 I think that creativity nowadays goes way beyond the city.
 Another thing is that the city is where it starts and comes back at the end of a journey.

 There is no need to argue that the wider the spectrum of experience provided by the city for its residents, students, and visiting professors is, the more economic and competitive recourses it has.
 Tomsk and the Tomsk Region have a great potential as a creative place, capable of providing great experience.
 Unfortunately, this potential is fulfilled spontaneously, not as part of a strategy.
 It is very important to get initiative from the residents and some companies, but it is even more important to work on a general systematic plan for the place to have its creative zones and to develop the experience economy strategy that will position Tomsk among people who may come as students, professionals, tourists, and investors.
-It is necessary to deal with these issues right now, working on new projects on building the future campus and other parts of the university city.
+It is necessary to deal with these issues right now, working on new projects on building the future campus and other parts of the college town.
 It will increase the capitalization of Tomsk and make it attractive as a place to live, to study, to work, and to have fun in.

 The good news is that Tomsk has a specific recourse to do that and I will talk about in in my next post.